netcinematics/aPRYZMaGAMEa/src/meta_net/SCRIPTZ/TOKEN_TESTS/aWORDZa_2023_8_6.md

       - self-descriptive,
       - memorable

-3. And as you find aBetterWordz later, quickly adapt to aBetterWordza.
+3. And as you find aBetterWordz later, quickly adapt to aBetteraWordza.

     It's not as easy as you may think.
 Here it becomes and infinitely_complex_word_puzzle.